Skip to content

 • Identify supported protocol extensions.
 In OpenID Connect this can be extensions such as Identity Assurance / eKYC.

-2. When should metadata be policed?
+2. When are metadata policies needed?

 • To ensure interoperability between entities at the protocol level – When the metadata contains optional parameters or must be configured in a certain way to ensure all entities can successfully interop with one another.
 In OpenID Connect an example of this is that both providers and relying parties must publish support for the same method(s) of client authentication.
-If that isn’t observed a login requests may fail due to the client using an inappropriate authentication method.
+If that isn’t observed a login request may fail due to the client using an inappropriate authentication method.

 • To enforce a security profile – When the protocol and its metadata support varying levels of security and all entities in the federation must comply with a certain profile.
 In OpenID Connect this could for instance be a requirement to support a FAPI security profile.